JohnD80/pablito-scripts/README.md

   * setup-the-enviorment.sh (this bash script is for download all the necessary packages for build the android source code kernel, rom, modem, fastboot)

+  * clean.sh (this bash script will clean you the kernel source, doing a make clean and a make mproper)

 #### Credits (thanks to):
  * Ariafan
  * SRT team